Dirty Pixels: Towards End-to-End Image Processing and Perception: Evaluation

+The last two columns of Table~\ref{tab:benchmark} list the computational complexity of all models.
+For the deep ISP~\cite{chen2018learning} with perceptual loss~\cite{johnson2016perceptual}, we do not consider the additional parameters of the pre-trained classifier used in the perceptual loss calculation, and for the Movidius and Darktable ISPs we only measure the MobileNet-v1 network compute cost, although modern ASIC ISPs require tremendous engineering efforts to be power efficient.
+For all models, we list complexity for RAW input images of 128x128 size.
+We note that the proposed joint architecture consists of \emph{only $0.1 \times$ additional parameters (Anscombe network)} relative to MobileNet-v1, and this represents $2.5 \times$ fewer parameters than the deep ISP from~\cite{chen2018learning}.
+Our joint architecture runs at 60fps.

+\paragraph{Robustness and Generalization.} The results in Table~\ref{tab:benchmark} validate the effectiveness of our proposed joint architecture to recover relevant information from RAW data to \emph{improve accuracy for a high-level task}.
+We also emphasize our model's outstanding \emph{generalization across different light levels}.
+We can see in Table~\ref{tab:benchmark} that while the accuracy of the models that use state-of-the-art software, hardware, and learnable ISPs drastically decrease over the 2-to-20 and 2-to-200 lux ranges, the accuracy of our proposed model remains stable.
+This again underlines the limitations of conventional models under more realistic scenarios, where light levels are highly variable, and the importance of building generalizable models.
+Our models also shines when comparing computational complexity, enabling robust real-time applications, as shown in Section~\ref{sec:prototype}.

-The results in Table~\ref{tab:benchmark} raise the question of why the jointly tuned denoising and deblurring algorithms were so much more helpful to the classifier than conventional algorithms.
-The images in Figure~\ref{fig:denoiser-qual} suggest an answer.
-Figure~\ref{fig:denoiser-qual} shows an image for each of the four combinations of noise and blur that was incorrectly classified by the pretrained Inception-v4 network but correctly classified by the joint architecture.
-The noised and blurred image is shown, as well as the noised and blurred image denoised and deblurred by a conventional algorithm and by the jointly tuned denoising and deblurring unit.
-The label assigned by the classifier is given in each instance, as well as the PSNR relative to the original image.
+\paragraph{Qualitative Interpretation.} The results in Table~\ref{tab:benchmark} raise the question of why the jointly training Anscombe networks was so much more helpful to the classifier than conventional algorithms.
+The images in Fig.~\ref{fig:denoiser-qual} suggest an answer.
+Fig.~\ref{fig:denoiser-qual} shows a low-light image that was incorrectly classified by the pretrained MobileNet network but correctly classified by the joint architecture\footnotemark.
+The RAW input image and a bilinearly demosaicked image is shown, as well as the outputs of the conventional hardware and software ISPs, and the intermediate mid-level representation produced by the Anscombe network unit.
+The label assigned by the classifier is given in each instance, as well as the PSNR and SSIM relative to the original image.

-The images output by the conventional denoising and deblurring algorithms contain far less noise than the original noisy and blurry image.
-Fine details in many regions are blurred out, however.
-The image output by the jointly tuned denoising and deblurring unit, by contrast, contains more noise but preserves more fine detail.
+The images output by conventional ISPs for human viewing contain less noise than unprocessed RAW data.
+Fine details of the target class are blurred out, however.
+Comparing conventional and learned ISP outputs with Anscombe network's intermediates, we hypothesize that our joint Anscombe architecture tailors processing to the classification task by selectively boosting contrast around structures of the target class while removing noise in large smooth regions.
+This selective processing seems to be key to recover the target class structures independently of the noise or light level, which explains the robustness of our model across different light levels.